(This program can depart on any day of the week.)

 *The Mevlana Museum is an Islamic holy site as it is the former whirling dervishes lodge is here.

-Around noon, you will depart from Konya and go on a 3-hour scenic drive to Cappadocia.
+to Cappadocia.
 After arrival, you will check-in at the hotel & have a free day to relax and explore Cappadocia on your own.

 Overnight in URGUP Cappadocia